juancho386/juancho386.github.io/guide_to_buenos_aires/README.md

   - Pregnate and seniors always has priority.
 If you don't want to be yeled, offer your sit, let them go first, and offer them your hand to desend.
 Good maners are a must.
   - Desend by any door except the front door.
 Even if technically you can desend by the first door, if takes you more than 2 seconds, you will be yealled at.
   - It is forbiden by law to talk to the bus driver but if you feel really lost, she would help anyway
   - Equilibrium and good grabbing reflex are not overrated.
 Some bus drivers drives really reclesly.
-Could not be your case, but be prepared for some adrenaline.
+It depends on their mood on that day, so it could not be your case.
+But just in case be prepared for some adrenaline.
   - While traveling, backpacks should not stay at your back.
 Put it on the floor or at your chest.
 If you have it on your back, don't be surprised to find it open or cut when you reach your destination.

 ### Walking the city
 - If you have extra time before your trip, watch "nueve reinas" [Nine Queens](https://www.imdb.com/title/tt0247586/).
 It's an argentinian movie that describes how you can be robbed.
 From pick pockets and runners, up to violent assaults.
 Follow a little list of simple rules and you will be safe.
   - Stay at the north of the city.
 The southern people do not expect turists.
-   Avoid walking and watching your phone at the same time.
+  - Avoid walking and watching your phone at the same time.
 Specially if you are close to the edge of the sidewalk.
+Bickers can steal your phone without even reducing their speed.
   - Wallets and phones goes in the internal pockets.
 Never outside pockets.
   - Do not flash money, big rings, expensive phones (specially iphones), (smart) watches, etc. Try to show no values.
   - The most common scams starts with a woman approaching you and offering tango shows or any other cliche.
 Just say "No, Gracias" (No, thank you) and keep walking.
-If you engage in a conversation you are falling in their trap.
+If you engage in a conversation you are already falling in their trap.
   - Try to use your handbag strap diagonally crossed as possible.
 Runner thieves do not even try when they see you well handled.
 - Car drivers believes they have priority.
 Even if you are stepping on the street, standing on the white lines ready to cross it, if there is no traffic light, always wait until the cars passes.
-  - Always look at the driver's hand.
+  - Always look at the driver's hands.
 Specially professionals (bus, taxi, trucks, etc) will make a hand gesture telling you "pass" when they "allow you" to pass.
 Yes. it is crazy.
 I know.
   - Rising the hand saying "thank you" to the vehicle driver when they let you cross is well seen.
-Even when theoretically you have priority.
+Even when theoretically and legally you have priority.
 - During the night, traffic lights are "only a suggestion".
 Cross avenues at accelerated step of even running is common.
 - Drugstores are called "Kioskos".
 They have literally everything and most of them are open until very late.
 - Insults are common but almost never with bad intentions: Depend on what you are being told is how serious it gets.
 As a general rule, single words are not serious.
 Try to read the face expresions more than listening the words.
 You can call 'boludo' a person and depending on the context could be a compliment or an insult.
 But there are other insults that will never be heard as compliment like 'cornudo' (kornudo)